uncw-library/vivo-docker2/README.md

 1. ON FIRST START, WAIT A MINUTE FOR SOLR TO INITIALIZE THEN `docker compose restart vivo`.
 This allows vivo to connect to the solr.
 Otherwise, vivo will give an error about not connecting to http://solr:8983/solr/vivo.
 1. ON EACH START, WAIT FIVE MINUTES FOR VIVO TO INITIALIZE.
 Then navigate to [localhost:8080](http://localhost:8080)
 1. Rebuild the search index via logging into the Admin menu if the frontend does not display your instance data.
-1. NOTE:  After doing any theme or configfile changes, you must do a `docker build ...` step before pushing to production.  `docker build ...` bakes those changes into the image.
-This contrasts with `docker compose up` which only temporarily overlays those folders onto the containers.
+1. NOTE:  After doing any theme or configfile changes, you must do a `docker build ...` step before pushing to production.  `docker compose up` only temporarily overlays those folders onto the containers.  `docker build ...` bakes those changes into the image.

 ## VIVO Runtime Example